fatlard1993/vanilla-bean-components/README.md

 > Class based JS components.
 A pattern focused on improving frontend development experience utilizing a component concept.

+- A Proxy-based observable state utility
+- A fetch-based API request/mutation utility with cache & subscriptions
+- A runtime, hydrate-able, CSS in JS solution that leverages postcss
+- A Class interface wrapping an HTMLElement, with observable state, and a handful of common utilities for interaction and manipulation
+- A bunch of re-usable Components for common UI patterns
+- A demo server with a suite of demos and examples to illustrate the usage and benefits of the pattern

 This library is comprised of 6 major pieces:

 - [Context](./context/README.md)